-You’ve baby-proofed your house, stopped using toxic beauty products, and have been popping your prenatal vitamin since before you found out you were preggo.
+You’ve baby-proofed your house, stopped using toxic beauty productst, and have been popping your prenatal vitamin since before you found out you were preggo.
 Not on your pre-baby to-do list?
 Adding more bacteria into your life.

 Turns out your multivitamin might not actually be giving you everything you need for the healthiest possible pregnancy.
 The missing ingredient?
 Probiotics.
 Yes, the buzzy supplement hasn’t just been linked to better digestion—but also to healthier babies and easier pregnancies.